navapbc/template-infra/README.md

 ## Overview

 This is a template repository to set up foundational infrastructure for your application in AWS.
+It is part of a [collection of interoperable Platform templates](https://github.com/navapbc/platform).
 This template includes setup for:

 * **Team workflows** - templates for pull requests (PRs), architecture decision records (ADRs), and Makefiles.
 * **Account level foundational infrastructure** - infrastructure for terraform backends, including an S3 bucket and DynamoDB table for storing and managing terraform state files.